Berea-College-CSC-226/p01-main/README.md

-# ❗P01: My 226 Final Project
+# ❗Project P01: CSC226 Project

-**Term**: Fall 2019
+**Term**: Fall 2020

 ❗️**Author(s)**: Your name(s) here

 ❗️**Section**: A or B

 ❗**References**:
-Throughout this project, you've likely used outside resources.
-Reference all ideas which are not your own, and describe and how you integrated the ideas or code into your program.
+Throughout this project, you have likely used outside resources.
+Reference all ideas which are not your own, and describe how you integrated the ideas or code into your program.
 This includes online sources, people who have helped you, and any other resources that are not solely your own contribution.
 Update as you go!

 ---

 ## Milestone 1: Setup, Planning, Design
-*Due Friday, 11/15, by the **start of class**.*

-❗️**Project Title**: What will your final product be called?
+*Due Fri Sep 18, 2020*

+❗️**Title**: What is the title of your project?

-❗**Purpose**: In a single sentence, describe what your program will do.
+❗**Purpose**: In a single sentence, describe what your project will do.

-❗️**Sources**: What assignments/code will your final project be based on?
+❗️**Sources**: Which assignments or code will you base your project on?

+❗️**CRC Card**:
-❗️**Completed CRC card for the class you will implement**:
+  - Please write a CRC card for a class that your project will implement.
   - See this link for a sample CRC card and a template to use for your own cards (you will have to make a copy to edit): https://docs.google.com/document/d/1JE_3Qmytk_JGztRqkPXWACJwciPH61VCx3idIlBCVFY/edit?usp=sharing
   - Tables in markdown are not easy, so we suggest saving your CRC card